 Types of Equipment; Cleaning Equipment; Calibrating Chemical Application Equipment; Useful Tables and Data

-Plant Disease and Insect Clinic; What to Sample; Insect Identification; Pland and Weed Identification; Soil Testing; Nematode Assay; Plant Tissue Nutrient Testing; Waste and Solution Analysis
+Plant Disease and Insect Clinic; What to Sample; Insect Identification; Plant and Weed Identification; Soil Testing; Nematode Assay; Plant Tissue Nutrient Testing; Waste and Solution Analysis

 Lime and Fertilizer Suggestions for Field Crops; Pasture and Hay; Fruit; Lawns; Ornamental Plants; Nursery Crops; and Vegetable Crops

-Fertilizer Rules and Regulations; Nutrient Content of Fertilizer Materials; Mixing Herbicides With Nitrogen Solutions or Fluid Fertilizers; How to Test Compatibility of Herbicides with Fluid Fertilizers; Fertilizer Placement, Livestock Manure Production Rates and Nutrient Content; and Use of Municipal and Industrial Sludges
+Fertilizer Rules and Regulations; Nutrient Content of Fertilizer Materials; Solubility of Selected Fertilizer Materials; Mixing Herbicides With Nitrogen Solutions or Fluid Fertilizers; How to Test Compatibility of Herbicides with Fluid Fertilizers; Fertilizer Placement, Livestock & Poultry Manure Production Rates and Nutrient Content; Beneficial Use of Municipal Biosolids; Certified Organic Farm Management Alternatives

 Agricultural Uses (see also pest information from NCCES)

-Pesticides and Honey Bees; Field Corn, Grain Sorghum, Small Grains, Cotton, Forage Crops, Peanuts, Soybeans, Flue-Cured and Burley Tobacco, Commercial Vegetables and Greenhouse Vegetables
+Pesticides and Honey Bees; Field Corn, Grain Sorghum, Small Grains, Cotton, Peanuts, Soybeans, Flue-Cured and Burley Tobacco, Commercial Vegetables and Greenhouse Vegetables

 Livestock and Poultry